sav-che/TL-2/Authors/Diddens, Harmanna Antonia {std. Diddens}.md

-> [!cite] BHL link: this entry starts at [page 291](https://www.biodiversitylibrary.org/item/103833#page/303/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 291](https://www.biodiversitylibrary.org/page/33259337) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Diddens, Harmanna Antonia (fl.
 1929-1944), Dutch botanist, phytopathologist, born in Winschoten, studied at the University of Amsterdam, Ph.D.
-1931, at the "Centraal-bureau voor schimmelcultures", Baarn, died 3 Dec 1944 from an unfortunate fall in a foxhole. (*Diddens*).
+1931, at the "Centraal-bureau voor schimmelcultures", Baarn, died 3 Dec 1944 from an unfortunate fall in a foxhole.
+**Abbreviated name**: *Diddens*

 #### Herbarium and types